Global solution for the 3D gravity water waves system above a flat bottom: The Improved -Norm Estimate: Bad Type Phases

-$\bullet$\quad We proceed to consider the case when $j_1\leq j_2$.
-For this case, we can do better for $j$.
-More precisely, as $j_1\leq j_2$, it is not necessary to do change of coordinates to switch the role of $\xi-\eta$ and $\eta$.
-As a result, the following estimate holds,
+$\bullet$\quad If $j_1\leq j_2$, then we can improve the upper bound of $j$.
+More precisely, as $j_1\leq j_2$, there is no need to switch the role of $\xi-\eta$ and $\eta$.
+As a result, the following improved estimate holds from the estimate (\ref{eqn134}) in Lemma \ref{phasesize},